jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 What this section applies to
 (1) This section applies to a person liable to pay provisional tax using a GST ratio in relation to instalments of provisional tax payable in a transitional year.
 Adjustment if required
-(2) For a period or part period before the start of the new income year, the person must apply the GST ratio under section RC 11 on whichever dates of instalments A to F for their corresponding income year occur in the transitional year.
+(2) For a period or part period before the start of the new income year, the person must apply the GST ratio under section RC 11 on whichever dates of instalments A, B, C, D, E, and F for their corresponding income year occur in the transitional year.

 ### RC 25 Consequences of change in balance date
 Continuing frequency